Rebeka Masarova: Career

-Professional career
+2016: Professional debut

-Masarova made her WTA Tour singles main-draw debut in 2016 at the Gstaad Ladies Championship, beating former world No. 1, Jelena Janković, in the first round.
+Masarova made her WTA Tour singles main-draw debut in 2016 at the Gstaad Ladies Championship beating former world No. 1, Jelena Janković, in the first round.

-2021: Grand Slam debut
+2021–2022: Major debut, WTA 125 doubles title

 Masarova made her Grand Slam debut at the 2021 US Open as a qualifier.
-On her major debut, she reached the second round defeating Ana Bogdan 6–7(9), 7–6(2), 7–6(9) in the longest women’s match at this major in the Open era.
-As a result, she moved 55 spots up the rankings, reaching top 200 for the first time in her career.
+On her major debut, she reached the second round defeating Ana Bogdan 6–7(9), 7–6(2), 7–6(9) in the longest women's match at this major in the Open Era.
+She lost to fifth seed Elina Svitolina in the second round.

-2023: First WTA final, top 100 & WTA 1000 debuts
+Partnering with Aliona Bolsova, Masarova won the doubles at the Open Internacional de Valencia, defeating Alexandra Panova and Arantxa Rus in the final.

+2023–2024: WTA Tour final and 1000 debut

-Masarova had a strong start to the year, reaching her first WTA final at the Auckland Open as a qualifier, where she lost to Coco Gauff.
+Masarova reached her first tour final at the 2023 Auckland Open as a qualifier, where she lost to Coco Gauff.
 This catapulted her into the top 100 for the first time in her career.

-At the 2023 Dubai Tennis Championships, she qualified for the main draw by beating Olga Danilovic and Rebecca Marino but then lost to Aliaksandra Sasnovich in the first round.
+At the Dubai, she qualified for the main draw but lost to Aliaksandra Sasnovich in the first round.